 The foundations for the Huon Mundy Reefs were designed to include characteristics of historic oyster reefs while fitting in with the modern environmental condition and wide range of human uses of the Noosa River today.

-Bringing back Australia’s most threatened marine ecosystem, these native shellfish reefs, also bring back a wealth of benefits for people and nature.
+Bringing back Australia’s most threatened marine ecosystem, the native oyster reef, brings back a wealth of benefits for people and nature.
 This includes:

 - improved local fish populations as beds and reefs act as fish nurseries

 - better water clarity due to the filtration power of shellfish